 Myth 3: Larger businesses suffer less downtime after a cyber-attack.
 The assumption with this myth is that SMBs lack the resources to rebound as fast as their larger counterparts when faced with an attack.
 However, data suggests there is little difference in the amount of downtime suffered.
 24% of SMBs faced downtimes of more than 8 hours compared to larger organizations at 31%.

 Myth 4: SMBs measure the efficiency of their security programs.
 It is actually fairly even.
-Survey data showed there is minimal difference in the use of metrics.
+Survey information showed there is minimal difference in the use of metrics.
 86% of SMBs have clear metrics for assessing the effectiveness of their security compared to 90% of large organizations.

 Myth 5: Large businesses have more updated infrastructures.
 This myth is partially true.
 Almost all SMBs are diligent about keeping their infrastructure up to date.
 42% of SMBs described their infrastructure as very up-to-date compared to 54% of large organizations.
 Following behind that, 52% of SMBs update their infrastructure regularly, compared to 41% of larger organizations.

 While many SMB cybersecurity myths have been debunked, there is still room for improvements.
-Updated infrastructure, proper cybersecurity training for employees, and reducing vendor complexity are among some of the top security improvements.
-If you’re interested in updating your security systems and tools, contact us today for an assessment of your current environment.
+Updated infrastructure, proper cybersecurity training for employees, and reducing vendor complexity are among some of the top improvements.
+If you’re interested in updating your systems and tools, contact us today for an assessment of your current environment.